What Is Plein Air Painting?

 How Do You Paint En Plein Air?

-There are some logistics to consider when painting outside, and that’s why our team at Plein Air Magazine has put together 240 tips for beginner plein air artists, including the following:
+There are some logistics to consider when painting outside, and that’s why our team at Plein Air Magazine has put together 240 tips for beginners, including the following:

 “Spend more time understanding what you are trying to paint,” says Ken Auster.
 “Edit out anything that you cannot understand intellectually.
 Define the focal point — the hook, the thing that caught your eye.
 Build the painting around the focal point like a spider web.
 The closer you are to the focal point, the tighter the brushwork, and the further from the focal point, the looser it gets.
 All roads lead to the focal point; no jumping around in the painting.”